 - Creatinine clearance >= 60 mL/min/1.73m^2 for patients with creatinine >= 1.5 x upper limit of normal

-- Women of child-bearing potential should agree to use birth control while taking mebendazole if there is a reasonable risk of pregnancy; should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately
+- The effects of mebendazole on the developing human fetus are unknown.
+In rats there is evidence of a teratogenic effect, although there is no evidence of adverse effect from women accidently taking mebendazole (at lower doses) during pregnancy.
+For this reason, women of child-bearing potential should agree to use birth control while taking mebendazole if there is a reasonable risk of pregnancy.
+Should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately

 - Ability for patient (and if applicable parent or legal guardian) to understand and the willingness to sign a written informed consent document, or for a parent or legal guardian to give assent for those cases where a very young patient is unable to understand or sign the consent